 Students with demonstrated emergency expenses or disruptions related to COVID-19 during the Spring 2020 semester may be eligible for funds up to $1,200.
 The Student Financial Assistance office will review applications daily and notify students via their COD student email account.
-Please allow 3-5 business days for a response.

 Awards resulting from an application or appeal will be funded on a first-come/first-serve basis until the remaining student emergency aid funds are exhausted.

+Applying for the funding does not automatically mean you will be approved for the funding.
 Under the U.S. Department of Education rules for the program, students who are not eligible for federal financial aid programs are not eligible for federal CARES Act funds.
 Students who submitted a FAFSA, but did not complete the financial aid process, are encouraged to complete any steps they are missing to see if they qualify for CARES Act funding.

 Unfortunately, the U.S. Department of Education does not allow these funds to be used for international students, undocumented students, non-matriculated students, high school dual credit students, or students enrolled in distance-only degree programs.
 Students not eligible can apply for other funds available from the COD foundation, such as the COVID-19 Student Emergency Relief Fund.